Core self-evaluations

 Core self-evaluations (CSE) represent a stable personality trait which encompasses an individual's subconscious, fundamental evaluations about themselves, their own abilities and their own control.
 People who have high core self-evaluations will think positively of themselves and be confident in their own abilities.
 Conversely, people with low core self-evaluations will have a negative appraisal of themselves and will lack confidence.
 The concept of core self-evaluations was first examined by Judge, Locke, and Durham (1997) and involves four personality dimensions: locus of control, neuroticism, generalized self-efficacy, and self-esteem.
 The trait developed as a dispositional predictor of job satisfaction, but has expanded to predict a variety of other outcomes.
-Core self-evaluations are particularly important because they represent a personality trait which will remain consistent over time.
+Core self-evaluations are particularly important because they represent a personality trait that will remain consistent over time.
 Furthermore, the way in which people appraise themselves using core self-evaluations has the ability to predict positive work outcomes, specifically, job satisfaction and job performance.
 These relationships have inspired increasing amounts of research on core self-evaluations and suggest valuable implications about the importance this trait may have for organizations.